-What is a bill of lading (BOL)?
+What is a Bill of Lading (BOL)?

-When is a bill of lading created?
+When is a Bill of Lading created?

-What is included in the bill of lading?
+What is included in the Bill of Lading?

 The bill of lading (BOL) should provide the following information:

-Description of items being shipped: In this field, the shipper typically notes the number of shipping units, the weight and other dimensions of the freight, along with information on what material is used in the freight and its makeup.
+Description of Items Being Shipped: The shipper must indicate the number of shipping units, the weight, and dimensions of the freight, along with information on materials used in the freight and its packaging.

-Department of Transportation (DOT) hazardous material designation: In this field, the shipper must provide information in regards to the presence of hazardous materials in the shipment.
-The shipper must clearly note if the freight contains any hazardous materials.
-In such a case, special rules and requirements will apply when shipping.
+Department of Transportation (DOT) Hazardous Material Designation: The shipper must provide information in regards to the presence of hazardous materials in the shipment.
+If hazardous materials are present in the shipment, special rules and requirements will apply when shipping.